Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/8a5c5bc2-af81-4725-848a-24688477ff1e)
 *Figure 99: Image showing a pulley lever that must be used to open the gate while being pursued by the boss in The Missing Windhole Corridor.
 Image Taken By: Steven Grevera*

-The corridor continues until the boss is defeated, in which you are then treated to a triggered cutscene and allows you to then exit the corridor.
+The corridor continues until the boss is defeated, in which you are then treated to a triggered cutscene, which allows you to exit the corridor.
 The corridor is not majorly generated but is to an extent, providing a large amount of fixed aspects but with some variance per playthrough of a variety of room types you can and will encounter.

  ![image](https://github.com/user-attachments/assets/c14a2594-e5fd-4eed-9ebc-4c256c08f378)
 *Figure 100: Image showing the boss once you spawn into The Missing Windhole Corridor.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/e4e0444f-2747-46be-a097-c84c38c4f687)
-*Figure 101: Image showing the cave like section of The Missing Windhole Corridor.
+*Figure 101: Image showing the cave-like section of The Missing Windhole Corridor.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/09ca38f7-a732-4d4e-bf56-38d872565e74)
-*Figure 102: Image showing the cave like section of The Missing Windhole Corridor's dead end portion.
+*Figure 102: Image showing the cave-like section of The Missing Windhole Corridor's dead-end portion.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/9011889e-c18c-41e1-b9fd-cc3fb4fa64ca)
-*Figure 103: Image showing barrels that must be shot with the boss in proximity to deal damage to it in The Missing Windhole Corridor's dead end portion.
+*Figure 103: Image showing barrels that must be shot with the boss in proximity to deal damage to it in The Missing Windhole Corridor's dead-end portion.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/d82129a1-e9e3-433d-8b51-42323b78409e)
-*Figure 104: Image showing a barrel that has exploded after being shot with the boss in proximity to deal damage to it in The Missing Windhole Corridor's dead end portion.
+*Figure 104: Image showing a barrel that has exploded after being shot with the boss in proximity to deal damage to it in The Missing Windhole Corridor's dead-end portion.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/b031e074-1e93-4f3d-8b7d-21d5d29301e1)
-*Figure 105: Image showing a dark cave section that can generate in The Missing Windhole Corridor's dead end portion.
+*Figure 105: Image showing a dark cave section that can generate in The Missing Windhole Corridor's dead-end portion.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/fca1c123-ce25-4409-a3e5-21c1c98fddd6)
 *Figure 106: Image showing an underground walkway/bridge section as the boss pursues the player.
 Image Taken By: Steven Grevera*